Netflix/metaflow-docs/docs/getting-started/tutorials/season-2-scaling-out-and-up/episode07.md

 ## Way up here.

-This episode shows how you can use a notebook to setup a simple dashboard to monitor all of your Metaflow flows.
+This episode shows how you can use a notebook to set up a simple dashboard to monitor all of your Metaflow flows.

 You can find the tutorial code on [GitHub](https://github.com/Netflix/metaflow/tree/master/metaflow/tutorials/07-worldview)